Volgograd: Volgograd Synagogue

 Also known as Beit David Synagogue, it was named after David Kolotilin, a Jewish leader during the Soviet period.
 Although some sources claim that this was the first synagogue to serve the Jews of Volgograd, was constructed in 1888, and its original purpose was exclusively that of a synagogue, there is little evidence to support this.
 What little documentation exists suggests that it was indeed built at the turn of the century, but its original purpose is unknown.
-In fact, a 1903 tourist guide to Tsaritsyn, warns that almost all of the buildings in the town are wooden and makes no mention of this structure, so an 1888 construction date is highly unlikely.
+In fact, a 1903 tourist guide to Tsaritsyn warns that almost all of the buildings in the town are wooden and makes no mention of this structure, so an 1888 construction date is highly unlikely.
 It is a two-story, rectangular building, made of brick and richly decorated.
 The architectural style is typical of residential buildings constructed in Tsaritsyn after the turn of the century.
 The original building barely survived the Battle of Stalingrad; it was in ruins as late as 1997, with broken windows and gaping holes made by Nazi bombs.
 Some sources suggest that the building was reconstructed, but not restored, by 1999.
 Emissaries of the Chabad-Lubavitch organization launched a campaign to return the building to the Jewish community and were finally successful in 2003.
 With the help of multiple fundraising campaigns and generous donors, including Edward Shifrin and Alex Schneider, the synagogue was restored.
 An annex was constructed in 2005 to mimic the original style and the building was rededicated in 2007.
 The prayer hall can be found on the first floor, with communal offices on the second.
 Located at 2 Balachninskaya Street in the center of Volgograd.
 In addition to regular religious services, it also hosts a soup kitchen, a Jewish day school and an overnight children's camp.
-As of 2022, the community is led by Rabbi Zalman Yoffe.
+As of 2022, the community was led by Rabbi Zalman Yoffe.